-Although some companies may achieve remarkable efforts with unique CSR initiatives, it is difficult to be on the forefront on all aspects of CSR.
-Considering this, the example below provides good practices on one aspect of CSR environmental sustainability.
+Although some companies may achieve remarkable efforts with unique ESG initiatives, it is difficult to be on the forefront on all aspects of ESG.
+Considering this, the steps below provide best practices on one aspect of ESG - environmental social governance.

-Ways to practice CSR
+Ways to practice ESG

-Recognizing how important social responsibility is to their customers, many companies now focus on and practice a few broad categories of CSR:
+Recognizing how important social responsibility is to their customers, many companies now focus on and practice a few broad categories of ESG:

 - 1. Environmental efforts: One primary focus of corporate social responsibility is the environment.
 Businesses regardless of size have a large carbon footprint.
 Any steps they can take to reduce those footprints are considered both good for the company and society. - 2.
 Philanthropy: Businesses can also practice social responsibility by donating money, products or services to social causes.
 Larger companies tend to have a lot of resources that can benefit charities and local community programs. - 3.
 Ethical labor practices: By treating employees fairly and ethically, companies can also demonstrate their corporate social responsibility.
-This is especially true of businesses that operate in international locations with labor laws that differ from those in the United States. - 4.
+This is especially true of businesses that operate in international locations with labour laws that differ from those in the United States. - 4.
 Volunteering: Attending volunteer events says a lot about a company's sincerity.
 By doing good deeds without expecting anything in return, companies can express their concern for specific issues and support for certain organizations.